 Look after the flock.

-To send flowers to Duncan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Duncan James Connell, please visit our floral store.

 Canadian Cancer Society